SAQG007/daily_buzz/README.md

 # Daily Buzz

-Daily Buzz is a Flutter mobile application designed to provide users with up-to-date news and articles from various categories such as technology, business, and science.
+Daily Buzz is a Flutter application designed to provide users with up-to-date news and articles from various categories such as technology, business, and science.

 ## Key Features
 - Multi-category News